agardnerIT/site/_posts/2023/2023-08-05-my-first-helm-plugin.md

 `platformCommand` allows the plugin author specify different commands based on operating system.
 Want a shell script for Linux and a Powershell for Windows?
 That's possible.

 Finally, due to Linux's permission requirements, we need the shell script to be executable (have the `x` bit set).
-So during plugin installation, after `script.sh` is downloaded, we use the `hooks.install` command to run a `chmod +x` command to ensure the script is executable.
+So during plugin installation, after `script.sh` is downloaded, `hooks.install` is used to run a `chmod +x` command to ensure the script is executable.

 Save `plugin.yaml`